ministryofpromise/tlp/README.md

                 'md5': 1
             }
         }

+## Todo

+- Improve keyword accuracy with a more robust statistical approach and better contextual language processing
+- Allow for more flexibility in parsing and filtering at object creation
+- Grow/improve regex and filter sets

 ## Contributing
 This is very much an alpha's alpha, so we expect many smart people will quickly spot inefficiencies or better ways to solve the problem.
 All pull requests are welcome. :)